 Global in Minutes

 Be it the startups in India or online banks in New Zealand, several businesses which want to provide 24/7 access to their systems to their customers or employees are adopting the public cloud.
 Public cloud providers, with their massive networks of servers, network bandwidth, and the IT resources, are making the robust computing environment available and accessible for SMEs worldwide.
 In situations when a certain sensitive data needs to reside inside the boundaries of a particular nation, the public cloud makes it quick and easy to simply select the data center from that nation.
 The cloud providers have data centers across the world and businesses can select the one according to their business needs.

 High Flexibility without Redundancy

 Before the era of cloud, businesses needed to buy additional hardware, storage, and software to prepare themselves for failure.
 This means that, in many cases, they had to duplicate their efforts and costs for ensuring the business continuity.
 With the cloud, the data is automatically mirrored on the data centers located at other locations – freeing up the businesses from worrying about data backup or excess costs.

 Almost all the public cloud providers guarantee more than 99% uptime and no risk of failure.
-Since the overall cloud system interconnects several servers, in case of failure of any particular server, the other server takes over the workload automatically – ensuring a smooth and continuous performance for business critical applications.
+Since the overall cloud system interconnects several servers, in case of failure of any particular server, the other server takes over the workload automatically – ensuring a smooth and continuous performance for business-critical applications. visit Designrush

 Cloud computing is no more just a buzzword.
 It is a proven and widely used option by SMBs worldwide.
 Typically, applications which are web-based, customer-facing, and require multiple users to connect from different locations, are most suitable for cloud deployment.